-- 1. Depending on the database you use, copy the installation configuration file as usual: from: <is-install>/buildomatic/sample conf/<database> master.propertiesto: <is- - 2.
-Edit the default_master.properties file: - Enter values specific to your installation.

-install>/buildomatic/default master.properties

-- Enter your passwords in plain text. - Turn on configuration file encryption by uncommenting the encrypt=true property.
-You don't have to uncomment any other encryption properties because they all have the default values shown. - Unless you are using Oracle, uncomment propsToEncrypt and set it to dbPassword, sysPassword. - Optionally, specify additional properties to encrypt as described in Encrypting Additional Properties in default_master.properties. - Optionally, change the settings for configuration file encryption as described in Encryption Options. - 3.
-Run the buildomatic installation script (js-install) and all other installation steps according to the JasperReports® Server Installation Guide.
-This has the following effects: - a.
-The plain text passwords in default master.properties are overwritten with their encrypted equivalents.
+- Depending on the database you use, copy the installation configuration file as usual: from: <js-install>/buildomatic/sample_conf/<database>master.properties to: <js-install>/buildomatic/default_master.properties - 2.
+Edit the default master.properties file: - Enter values specific to your installation. - Enter your passwords in plain text. - Turn on configuration file encryption by uncommenting the encrypt=true property.
+You don't have to uncomment any other encryption properties because they all have the default values shown. - Unless you're using Oracle, uncomment propsToEncrypt and set it to dbPassword, sysPassword. - Optionally, specify additional properties to encrypt as described in 4.1.3, "Encrypting Additional Properties in default master.properties," on page 31. - Optionally, change the settings for configuration file encryption as described in 4.1.5, "Encryption Options," on page 35. - 3.
+Run the buildomatic installation script (js-install) and all other installation steps according to the TIBCO JasperReports Server Installation Guide.
+This will have the following effects:

+- a.
+The plain text passwords in default_master.properties are overwritten with their encrypted equivalents.
 There is no warning when you run js-install with encrypt=true. - b.
-The encrypted passwords are propagated to all configuration files.

-- 4. After installation, passwords are encrypted in the following locations: - In all server configuration files in .../WEB-INF/applicationContext.xml. - In JNDI definitions in .../META-INF/context.xml. - In the default_master.properties files that remain after installation.
+The encrypted passwords are propagated to all configuration files. - c.
+The installation proceeds and copies files to their final locations. - 4.
+After installation, passwords are encrypted in the following locations: - In all server configuration files in .../WEB-INF/applicationContext.xml. - In JNDI definitions in .../META-INF/context.xml. - In the default master properties files that remain after installation.